VagosTurbo/TalkLikeAI/README.md

 1. Invite the bot to your Discord server using the OAuth2 URL generated in the Discord Developer Portal
 2. Use the `/say` command in any channel:
    ```
-   /say text: Hello, this is an AI voice!
+   /say text: Hello, this is an AI voice! voice: Rachel
    ```
-3. The bot will generate the voice and respond with the audio
+3. The bot will join your voice channel and play the generated audio

 ## Command Reference

 ### `/say`

 Converts text to speech using ElevenLabs AI.

 **Options:**

 - `text` (required): The text you want to convert to speech
+- `voice` (optional): The voice to use for the speech.
+Defaults to George if not specified.

+**Available Voices:**

+- Rachel
+- Domi
+- Bella
+- Antoni
+- Elli
+- Josh
+- Arnold
+- Adam
+- Sam
+- Callum
+- Patrick
+- Harry
+- Lily
+- Thomas
+- Charlie
+- George (default)
+- Emily
+- Clyde
+- Paul
+- Arthur
+- Kyle

 ## Configuration